Coalition forms to build largest data center in Cambodia

 Fourtitude Asia director Tang Pen San says the data center will have widespread benefits for the Cambodia economy, as they will aim to train locals so that they can be employed to help in the development and maintenance of the facility, as well as future facilities.

-“The data centre will comply with all international requirements and our customers will be private companies and banks, but we will also reserve some space for the government,” says Pen San.
+“The data center will comply with all international requirements and our customers will be private companies and banks, but we will also reserve some space for the government,” says Pen San.

 Kepstar Data Center chairman Andy Chee says the joint effort of the partnership will ultimately result in a complete solution that will help Cambodia's digital economy to flourish.